it-incubator/samuraiDB/db/nodejs/v2/readme.md

 🟩 compaction
 - ✅ done compaction first value for first level
-- 🟩 run compaction by endpoint and add test to chec that after copmaction we can read data
+- ✅ run compaction by endpoint and add test to chec that after copmaction we can read data
+- 🟩 to e2e tests after compaction add new data and check that it's OK
 - 🟩 do the same for level0 + level 1 -> level1+level2 -> level2+level3
 - 🟩 do new more simple alg for others levels